Careers Helping People with Disabilities

 Healthcare Coordinator

-A healthcare coordinator (sometimes referred to as a medial or health services manager) arranges the efficient and effective delivery of healthcare services.
+A healthcare coordinator (sometimes referred to as a medical or health services manager) arranges the efficient and effective delivery of healthcare services.
 Healthcare coordinators take a more administrative role in assisting someone with a mental or medical disability.
 While this care may be indirect, it will still make a huge difference in a disabled patient’s well-being and level of care.
 For example, a healthcare coordinator might hire and manage healthcare providers that work directly with a disabled patient.
 Or the healthcare coordinator finds ways to boost the efficiency of medical services providers, allowing for lower healthcare costs and a greater amount of available treatment regimens to choose from.

 Median salary